MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 3. All resources referenced in the HTML pages must be relative and point to files included in the ZIP file.

     > [!NOTE]
-    > If interactive content is available as a single HTML file then you directly upload the same to the platform.
+    > If interactive content is available as a single HTML file then you directly upload it to the platform.
 No need to create a zip file.

 You can also host rich, dynamic, and interactive content as a web page and add the external web link as a lesson on the portal.